Guillermo-Ramirez-Jimenez/Guillermo-Ramirez-Jimenez.github.io/_posts/2021-02-07-Camera-Keychain-reverse-engineering.md

 However, it's equivalent to the SQ907B and there's a backup of their website in the Web Archive which gives a bit of info about the chip's capabilities:
 [SQ907B in old SQ website](http://web.archive.org/web/20111021050700/http://www.sq.com.tw/english/product/dsc100dw.htm)

+There's a section about the development kits offered by the company for other chips.
+According to it, they're x86 chips programmed in C++ running an RTOS.
+We may be lucky if this chip is similar in some way.

 Also, there's a SPI flash chip labeled as 25Q40T.
 Looking for it on the net reveals it's a 4Mbit SPI flash.
 I couldn't find the exact datasheet, but looks like the Winbond W25Q40BW is a compatible one.
 Here's the datasheet:
 [W25Q40BW datasheet](https://www.winbond.com/resource-files/w25q40bw%20revf%20101113.pdf)

 Let's make a memory dump!
 I'm not going to show how to do it in this article, maybe later in a separate one.
 I'll just say I used a CH341A module with the clip add-on.

+The result is a 512KB file.
+Let's start having a look at it in a hex editor.
+Here's the result:

 TODO